-Lukewarm: Neither cool or warm, approximately body temperature.
+Lukewarm: Neither cool nor warm, approximately body temperature.

-Macerate: Tossing fruit in sugar, lemon, wine or liqueur to absorb flavours.
+Macerate: Tossing fruit in sugar, lemon, wine, or liqueur to absorb flavors.

-Mask: Covering a surface with cream, icing, frosting, sauce or other substances.
+Mask: Cover a surface with cream, icing, frosting, sauce, or other substances.

 Meringue: Egg whites and sugar beaten to a stiff consistency.

 Mix: The combining of two or more ingredients.